karlkedrovsky/moddev/README.md

 1. cd moddev
 1. vagrant up

+After that you should be able to go to http://10.1.0.31 and log in using a user name of "admin" and the password "admin".

 You might want to take a look at the Vagrantfile to make sure the IP (and anything else) don't conflict with your maching.
 It would also be handy to update your hosts file to point the host "moddev" to the IP